telerik/reporting-docs/knowledge-base/how-to-customize-viewer-using-kendo-ui-sass-based-theme.md

 ```

 ## Notes
-Note that when the service and the viewer are hosted in different domains it will be required to [enable CORS](https://docs.microsoft.com/en-us/aspnet/web-api/overview/security/enabling-cross-origin-requests-in-web-api) in order to enable communication between the viewer and the service.
+Note that when the service and the viewer are hosted in different domains it will be required to [enable CORS](https://docs.microsoft.com/en-us/aspnet/web-api/overview/security/enabling-cross-origin-requests-in-web-api) in order to enable communication between them.

 ## See Also
 [Sass-Based Themes Kendo UI](https://docs.telerik.com/kendo-ui/styles-and-layout/sass-themes)